Planetable/PlanetableXYZWebsite/content/guides/published-folders.md

 Find this feature in the menu under: Tools -> Published Folders

 Once your folder has been successfully published, simply copy its IPNS for convenient sharing.
+Other Planet users will be able to load the IPNS with their [local gateway](@/guides/local-gateway.md).

 <figure>
   <img src="../../assets/screenshots/published-folders-dashboard.png" alt="Published Folders Dashboard" class="screenshot" />